Todd E. Edelman: Renomination to U.S. district court under Biden

 On July 29, 2022, President Joe Biden announced his intent to nominate Edelman to serve as a United States district judge of the United States District Court for the District of Columbia.
 On September 27, 2022, his nomination was sent to the Senate.
 President Biden nominated Edelman to the seat vacated by Judge Florence Y. Pan, who was elevated to the United States Court of Appeals for the District of Columbia Circuit.
+The American Bar Association's Standing Committee on the Federal Judiciary unanimously rated Edelman "Well Qualified" for the appointment, with one member recused.
 On November 15, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.

-Republicans attacked Edelman for his handling of the Christian Wingfield case, saying the release of Wingfield during the coronavirus pandemic led to the murder of an 11-year old.
-On January 3, 2023, Edelman's nomination was once again returned to the president.
+Republicans criticized Edelman for his handling of the Christian Wingfield case, linking Wingfield's release to the later killing of an 11-year-old boy, though Wingfield was later found not to have fired a weapon.
+On January 3, 2023, Edelman's nomination was returned to the president at the end of the 117th Congress.
+He was renominated by President Biden on January 23, 2023.
+On February 9, 2023, his nomination was reported out of committee by an 11–10 party-line vote.
+On January 3, 2024, his nomination was again returned to the president.
+In a subsequent column, The Washington Post columnist Dana Milbank criticized Republicans for pushing a distorted narrative about the facts of the Wingfield case and Democrats for not defending Edelman, writing that "few have been so abused by the Senate's broken judicial confirmation process as Edelman."